michaelmurrayiv/202Project2/README.md

 # Prefix-Infix-and-Postfix

-Program that can convert between prefix, infix, and postfix expressions.
+Program that uses stacks to convert between prefix, infix, and postfix expressions.
 It can also evaluate those expressions.